Samaikyandhra movement: Reactions by Political Parties

 On 19 August, YSR Congress Party honorary president Y.S.
 Vijayalakshmi began her indefinite fast against the proposed division.

 On 20 August, two MLAs from Nellore district started an indefinite hunger strike against the division proposal.
-In Kadapa, two YSRCP leaders ended their fast after 9 days when they were forcibly shifted to a hospital.
+In Kadapa, YSRCP leaders Gadikota Srikanth Reddy and Pochimareddy Ravindranath Reddy ended their fast after 9 days when they were forcibly shifted to a hospital.

 On 21 August, CM Kiran Kumar Reddy met the Anthony committee and argued that bifurcation would harm the interests of the two States and also pointed out that the Congress party will face problems electorally.
 Over a dozen state ministers also met the committee and listed a number of issues such as river water sharing, employment, economic development, agriculture, HRD that needed to be addressed before the Centre goes ahead with the division.

 On 22 August, TDP MP in Rajya Sabha Nandamuri Harikrishna submitted his resignation which was accepted on the same day.
 In Guntur & Nellore, TDP MLAs who were on an indefinite fast were forcibly shifted to hospitals.
 Another MLA launched a padayatra from Chittoor to Tirumala.
 In Lok Sabha, the government brought a suspend motion on 11 MPs belonging to TDP & Congress for protesting the Telangana decision.
 However, members of opposition including Trinamool Congress and BJP protested the motion.

 On 23 August, 8 Congress and 4 MPs were suspended for continuously stalling the Lok Sabha proceedings.

 On 2 October, several BJP leaders from Coastal Andhra & Rayalaseema regions met their party's central leadership including L K Advani, Rajnath Singh and sought their intervention to impress upon the Centre to address concerns of the people due to the state division.
 The BJP later issued a statement that their party was committed for the state division but will ensure that everyone's concerns will be addressed and no injustice will be done to any region.